Imanolasolo/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 <div style="text-align: justify">

-Thank you for visiting this repository which contain our work to start learning C language programming.
-In this project, I learned about hashing by implementing hash functions and hash tables in C.
+Thank you for visiting this repository which contain my work to start learning bash.
+In this project, I began working loops and conditionals statemetns in Bash.

 ![Logo](https://www.howtogeek.com/wp-content/uploads/2021/05/laptop-with-terminal-big.png?height=200p&trim=2,2,2,50)